About

 Mit internationalen Ausstellungen, wie in Sarajevo, Melbourne, Tallinn, Nicosia, oder Budapest haben wir den Schmuck einem weiten Publikum bekannt gemacht.
 Seit 2000 kuratiert die Galerie Biró auch in Cagnes sur Mer, Frankreich, fortlaufend internationale Ausstellungen zu denen immer begleitend ein Katalog erscheint.
 Im Jahre 2016 übernahm das Museum „Villa Stuck“ mit einer eigenen Publikation die für Frankreich konzipierte Ausstellung „GlAmour“ für München.

-Seit 2010 nun ist Kinga Zobel, als Partnerin, zu der Galerie gekommen.
+Von 2010 bis 2025 war Kinga Zobel als Partnerin in der Galerie tätig.
 Mit ihren eigenen Projekten erweitert sie das Angebot der Galerie und kümmert sich um die Digitalisierung.
 Eines ihrer ersten Projekte war die „SCHMUCK-Show“ im MaximiliansForum in München.

 Jewelry as an artistic medium at Galerie Biró

-With great pleasure Olga Zobel Biró discovered at that time the Dutch artists Gijs Bakker and Paul Derrez, and Peter Chang, from Glasgow, Thomas Gentile from New York, Pavel Opocensky from Prague, just to name a few.
-All of them created wonderful pieces of jewelry from plastic at the time.
-The first catalog of the gallery "Plastic Jewelry Art" was published.
+Founded in 1992 by Olga Zobel Biró in Munich's Maxvorstadt, near the Pinakotheken, Galerie Biró is the world's only gallery dedicated to plastic jewelry.
+The gallery's strict concept aimed to showcase the aesthetic qualities of the material that has shaped our century.
+Olga Zobel Biró was delighted to discover Dutch artists Gijs Bakker and Paul Derrez, as well as Peter Chang from Glasgow, Thomas Gentile from New York, Pavel Opocensky from Prague, to name just a few.
+All of them created wonderful plastic jewelry at that time.
+The gallery's first catalog, "Kunststoff Schmuck Kunst" (Plastic Jewelry Art), was published.

-Through international exhibitions and publications, plastic became more and more respectable over the years.
-After the initial pioneering work, the concept of the gallery expanded.
-Over time, it became evident that jewelry artists work with a wide variety of materials, and the explicit focus on plastic thus became obsolete.
+Over the years, international exhibitions and publications helped make plastic jewelry more widely accepted.
+After the initial pioneering phase, the gallery's concept expanded.
+It became commonplace for jewelry artists to work with a variety of materials, making an exclusive focus on plastic obsolete.

-Since 2010 now Kinga Zobel, as a partner, has joined the gallery.
-With her own projects she expands the gallery's offer and takes care of the digitalization.
+From 2010 to 2025, Kinga Zobel has been working as a partner at the gallery.
+With her own projects, she expanded the gallery's offerings and manages digitalization efforts.
 One of her first projects was the "SCHMUCK-Show" at the MaximiliansForum in Munich.